kisnaomnama/kisnaomnama/README.md

 #                                                               👨‍💻 About Me 🕉️

-Hey there! 👋 I'm Krishna Surkehti, a software developer on a mission to harness the power of code to create innovative solutions and build a better digital world.
+Hey there! 👋 I'm Krishna Surkheti, a software developer on a mission to harness the power of code to create innovative solutions and build a better digital world.
 With a passion for problem-solving and a knack for crafting clean, efficient code, I thrive on challenges that push the boundaries of what's possible.

 My journey into the world of software development began at Berkely City Community College when I enrolled in one C++ class that planted the seed of me becoming a software engineer.
 Since then, I've been hooked.
 Finally able to get hands-on experience in full stack development and fulfill the dream of becoming a Software engineer through the amazing App Academy.
 I love diving into new technologies and frameworks to expand my toolkit.